SamuelTallet/SketchUp-Random-Entity-Generator-Plugin/docs/README.md

 # Random entity generation plugin for SketchUp

 🎲 Add random entities to your SketchUp models.
+Entity shape, color and position are random.

 Demo
 ----